ericflo/kube-mastodon/README.md

 kube-mastodon
 =============

-This repository contains everything you need to get a Mastodon server running on Kubernetes 2.5.0.
+This repository contains everything you need to get a Mastodon server running on Mastodon 2.5.0.

 Upgrading from 2.4.2